MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/index.md

 ## -description

-This header is used by Windows Web Services.
+This header is used by wsw.
 For more information, see:

 - [Windows Web Services](../_wsw/index.md)